 What you should know about trekking in Mt.
 Rinjani?

-As well, during rainy season trekking in Mt.
+As well, during the rainy season trekking in Mt.
 Rinjani is forbidden.
-It’s quite dangerous; the water from mountain can come with very strong and high stream.
+It’s quite dangerous; the water from the mountain can come with the very strong and high stream.
 There will be “guides” who will still suggest their service to lead you (of course not to the top) even during the rainy season.
 Just because they want to get extra money without thinking that it can be dangerous.
 Especially for people who climb there first time or trekking is not the main activity in their life’s.

 What you should know about scammers?

 You can meet them in any place and most probably each time they can be more creative.
 Here are our experiences.

 We were traveling to Lombok by public ferry from Padang Bai port in Bali.
 The ferry itself was safe.
 Yes, you are going with many other people ~4-5 hours.
 Of course, you need to keep eye on your stuff – but it’s the same in any journey in any country.

 But in Mataram port, there are “local” rules that you should know.
 After you will get out from the ferry many men will suggest their transport to bring you to any destination in Lombok: straight to Gilis, Kuta Lombok, or other places.
 There are no public transports, so you need to use their service, even if you won’t just go to Mataram center.

 Yes, they have taxis, that you could use, BUT no taxi will go to the port.
 Why?
 Because locals won’t allow them to enter that area, they want to earn money suggesting their cars/buses.